 Hi, I’m Bart and this is my second open access book entitled:

 The book contains a set of challenges of varying level of complexity (most likely in the range of easy to moderate).
-The exercises are for the problems that, for whatever reason, I found interesting.
+The exercises are for the problems that, for whatever reason, I found interesting and/or suitable.
 The tasks are accompanied by exemplary solutions in Julia (with explanations).
-Still, I recommend you try to solve the tasks on your own.
+Still, I recommend you try to solve the tasks yourself.
+Alternatively you may read the solutions and try to recreate them as much as you can on your own.
+The key thing is, if you want to learn, write the da*n code.

 Additionally, henceforth I will define a few type aliases, like: